JohanVer/freicar_docs/docs/nodes/freicar_map.md

 ### `mapobjects::Lane& GetRandomLane()`
 Returns a (reference to a) random lane in the map.
 ### `void PostProcess(float density_m)`
-A function that performs post processing on the base map structure.
-This process includes converting to a unified coordinate system, densifying the lane points, creating the hashmaps used for lookups, creating the KD tree, etc. This functin **MUST** be called after the map has been loaded or received.
+A function that performs post-processing on the base map structure.
+This process includes converting to a unified coordinate system, densifying the lane points, creating the hashmaps used for lookups, creating the KD tree, etc. This function **MUST** be called after the map has been loaded or received.
 If not done, most functions calls will fail.
 ### `void PrintMap()`
 Debug function that prints all the lanes and their connections.
 ### `void SendAsRVIZMessage(float point_size, float lanemarking_size, std::shared_ptr<ros::NodeHandle> n)`
 This function publishes the map structure in an acceptable format to be visualized using RVIZ.
 The output that you normally see in RVIZ is a result of this function, called by the `freicar_map` node.
-Naturally only one nodes needs to visualize the map.
+Naturally only one node needs to visualize the map.

 ## 8.2.
 Map Objects
 This namespace contains the objects that are part of the core map structure.